Rights & Responsibilities - Conditions of Awards

 Completion of the Financial Aid Verification Process

 If your Student Aid Report (the output information from your FAFSA) indicates that you have been selected for verification by the federal processor, you will be responsible for providing, at the minimum, a signed federal tax return transcript (or make corrections to your FAFSA utilitizing the IRS Data Retrieval Tool located in the FAFSA) and a verification worksheet to the Financial Aid Office.
+This information must be received by the last day of the student’s enrollment period (last day of classes) or the student may not receive any financial aid, including loans.

 If you are a dependent student you will also be required to submit a signed copy of your parent(s) federal tax return transcript or have your parents utilize the IRS Data Retrieval Tool in the FAFSA.